rotheconrad/ROCkIn/README.md

 sbatch --export ref=RefSeqs.faa,qry=02a_tree_prep/DEDUP_EBI_BLAST_MATCHES.faa,out=02a_tree_prep/FILTER_EBI_BLAST_MATCHES.faa /Path/to/GitHub/repo/01b_Sbatch/00b_BlastP.sbatch
 ```

-#### Step 3: Cluster and select representative sequences
+#### Step 3: Dereplicate

-If you have fewer than hundreds of searched sequences (FILTER_EBI_BLAST_MATCHES.faa) at this point you can skip this step.
+In this step we cluster the gene sequences with MMSeqs2 and select a representative sequence for each gene cluster.
+If you have fewer than hundreds of searched sequences (FILTER_EBI_BLAST_MATCHES.faa) at this point you may consider skipping this step.
 This step reduces the number of sequences by clustering them at 90% amino acid sequence similarity and choosing one reference sequence for each cluster.
+Clustering the sequences also enables us to select secondary cluster representatives to use for model testing (i.e. the primary cluster representatives are the training set and then secondary representatives can be used as the testing set).

 Cluster with MMSeqs2
 ```bash